KenanNynor/AboutMe/ReadMe.md

 # Hi!
-This is my Website-project, which talks about me, myself and my hobbies.
+This is my Website-project about me, myself and my hobbies.
-# :)
+# kenan-nynor.netlify.net
-Have fun!
+Go check it out! ^^